cambiegroup/flowchem/docs/user-guides/explanation/conf_file.md

 # flowchem Configuration File: Simple, Flexible, and User-Friendly

-FlowChem uses a TOML (Tom's Obvious, Minimal Language) configuration file to manage device settings.
+Flowchem uses a TOML (Tom's Obvious, Minimal Language) configuration file to manage device settings.
 This format was chosen for its simplicity and readability, making it easy for users to edit without requiring extensive technical knowledge.